eshita19/spring/README.md

          - **Bean implement ```InitializingBean`` and implement ```afterPropertiesSet```** : Called once bean's DI is complete.
 Not recommended as it binds code to Spring as you need to implement spring interface.
          - **Init method** : In the case of XML-based configuration metadata, you can use the init-method attribute to specify the name of the method that has a void no-argument signature.
 With Java configuration, you can use the initMethod attribute of @Bean.
          - **Annotation @PostConstruct**-  Using these annotations means that your beans are not coupled to Spring-specific interfaces

+      2. **Destruction callbacks**:
+            - **Bean implement ```DisposableBean`` and implement ```destroy```** : Not recommended as it binds code to Spring as you need to implement spring interface.
+         - **Destroy method** : In the case of XML-based configuration metadata, you can use the destroy-method attribute to specify the name of the method that has a void no-argument signature.
+With Java configuration, you can use the destroyMethod attribute of @Bean.
+         - **Annotation @PreDestroy**-  Using these annotations means that your beans are not coupled to Spring-specific interfaces